sebw/blog.wains.be/content/posts/2021/2021-10-17-fedora-efi-fwupgrmgr.md

 ## Dell docking stations are actually quit good

-A US based colleague then suggested to get a Dell Thunderbolt Dock WD19TBS instead, claiming that everything worked perfectly on his P51 and that I could update it with `fwupdmgr` (which is impossible with Lenovo Gen1s, you need a Windows machine).
+A US based colleague then suggested to get a Dell Thunderbolt Dock WD19TBS instead, claiming that everything worked perfectly on his P51 and that he was able to update its firmwares with `fwupdmgr` (which is impossible with Lenovo Gen1s, you need a Windows machine).

 I ordered one and got:

+- shocked at the price of TB3 docking stations, those things are pricey
 - no external display issues anymore :D
 - USB flappings, still :(
 - a very good impression on the built, it's solid, probably twice the weight of the Lenovo and it has a fan (that you barely hear when it runs)

+## Updating Dell docking firmware

 I decided to try to update the docking firmwares with `fwupdmgr` and indeed, it just works.

-## Upgrading T14s firmwares
+## UPdating T14s firmwares

 Then I decided to upgrade the laptop firmwares but it was not possible because of this error: